 As innkeeper Cathy McGeorge showed me to my room at the Loganberry Inn in Fulton, MO, she pointed to a doorway covering a back stairway leading to the attic.

 “Don’t worry,” she said.
 “There are no ghosts or goblins hiding in the attic that will come and get you tonight.”

-But as I went to sleep that night, it was instead the spirits of Winston Churchill, his daughter and granddaughter, Margaret Thatcher, Ronald Reagan, Mikhail Gorbachev, Lech Walesa, Gerald Ford and Bernie Sanders, among others, who invaded my dreams.
+But as I went to sleep that night, it was instead the spirits of Winston Churchill, his daughter and granddaughter who invaded my dreams.
+Margaret Thatcher, Ronald Reagan, Mikhail Gorbachev, Lech Walesa, Gerald Ford and Bernie Sanders.
+They all showed up, too.

-They’ve all been here – to Fulton – and many of them to the Loganberry and most of them sleeping in the rooms surrounding me.
+You see, they’ve all been here to Fulton and many of them to the Loganberry.
+Most of them slept in the rooms surrounding me.

 Why Churchill in Fulton, Missouri

-The Loganberry Inn is just a block from the beautiful campus of Westminster College, where, in the 1930s, a St. Louis attorney and alum endowed a fund to bring speakers of international significance to campus.
+The Loganberry Inn is just a block from the beautiful campus of Westminster College.
+In the 1930s, a St. Louis attorney and alum endowed a fund to bring speakers of international significance to campus.
 One of first was Winston Churchill in 1946.
 His buddy Harry Truman joined him.
 It was then he first warned the world that an “iron curtain” was falling on eastern Europe.

-In the 1960s, when London and most of Europe were still rebuilding from the war, the people of Westminster College chose to honor the 20th anniversary of Churchill’s speech by purchasing the rubbled remains of the Church of St. Mary Aldermanbury and rebuilding it in Fulton.
+In the 1960s, when London and most of Europe were still rebuilding from the war, the people of Westminster College sought a way to honor the 20th anniversary of Churchill’s speech.
+So they purchased the rubbled remains of the Church of St. Mary Aldermanbury in London and rebuilt it in Fulton.

 This church, designed by Christopher Wren in the 1600s, is where John Milton was married.
 It is believed William Shakespeare worshipped here.
 But it was severely damaged in the Blitz and was set to be demolished when it found its way to Missouri.